 Polio infects the spinal cord and permanently destroys nerves that control the arms and legs.

-Mumps is a painful infection of the salivary glands which can cause permanent hearing loss.
+Mumps is a painful infection of the salivary glands which can cause permanent hearing loss in some children.

-Varicella (chicken pox) is highly infectious, causing serious disease and death in very young children.
+This highly infectious disease causes serious illness and death in very young children.

 Highly contagious, measles can lead to deafness, brain damage, and death.